Simulink01/gamescript/README.md

 We currently support Ubuntu based distros and Archlinux

 # Todo list
-we are currently working on a way to install AMD graphics drivers through the script.
+we are currently working on a way to install NVIDIA graphics drivers through the script.

 # Installation-Ubuntu
 ###### Using git clone